seeshuraj/Case-study4/README.md

 # Multigrid Solver for 2D Poisson Equation

-This project implements a **Multigrid (MG) method** to solve the 2D Poisson equation using a recursive V-cycle with weighted Jacobi smoothing.
+This Case study implements a **Multigrid (MG) method** to solve the 2D Poisson equation using a recursive V-cycle with weighted Jacobi smoothing.
 The convergence behavior is visualized and benchmarked across different grid sizes.

 ---

-## 🔧 Features
+## Features

 - V-cycle multigrid implementation with adjustable levels
 - Weighted Jacobi smoother